RSE-Sheffield/RSE-Sheffield.github.io/pages/service/activities/activities.md

 ---
-title: Research Software Engineering Sheffield: what we do
+title: Research Software Engineering Sheffield - what we do
 permalink: /service/activities/
 slug: index
 type: text